SLx64/af3cli/examples/README.md

 # af3cli Examples

 This directory contains example files demonstrating the usage of `af3cli` through both CLI inputs and as a Python library.

+> [!NOTE]
+> The CLI examples use associative arrays to improve clarity, therefore at least Bash version 4 is required.

 ## Example Directories and Purpose
 The examples are organized into these main directories: